-Setting: Schools will be located in Tennessee and in California.
+Setting: Schools were located in Tennessee and in California.

 Research Design and Methods: First, the research team developed the two curriculum units and the interface for Betty's Brain.
 Once those were developed, the research team investigated the potential for Betty's Brain to improve student metacognition in the form of self-monitoring and taking actions when warranted.
-Students were randomly assigned to one of three conditions: Self-Regulated Learning, Intelligent Tutoring, and Intelligent Tutoring-Self.
-In the Self-Regulated Learning condition, students will complete lessons in the topic of ecology such that they teach their agent and monitor its performance.
-In the Intelligent Tutoring condition, students will be told by the Mentor agent to construct a concept map, and the Mentor will provide feedback.
-In this condition, students do not teach an agent, they are learning for themselves.
-The Intelligent Tutoring-Self condition serves to test the basic hypothesis that outward monitoring provides a better support for learning to self-monitor than just instructions to self-monitor.
-Thus, students in the Intelligent Tutoring-Self condition will learn in the same manner as in the Intelligent Tutoring condition, except the mentor provided metacognition prompts.
+Students were randomly assigned to one of three conditions: self-regulated learning, intelligent tutoring, or intelligent tutoring-self.
+In the self-regulated learning condition, students completed lessons by teaching their agent, Betty, and monitoring her performance.
+In the intelligent tutoring condition, students were told by the mentor agent to construct a concept map, and the mentor provided feedback.
+In this condition, students did not teach an agent, they were learning for themselves.
+The intelligent tutoring-self condition tested the hypothesis that outward monitoring provides a better support for learning to self-monitor than just instructions to self-monitor.
+Thus, students in the intelligent tutoring-self condition learned in the same manner as in the intelligent tutoring condition, except the mentor provided metacognition prompts.
 In addition to completing the two units, students in all conditions completed pre-tests and post-tests.

-Control Condition: The researchers plan to gather benchmark data from 5th-grade classes at other schools who cover the same topics, but are not using the computer intervention.
+Control Condition: The researchers gathered benchmark data from 5th-grade classes at other schools that covered the same topics but did not use Betty's Brain.

-Key Measures: Conventional measures will be drawn from textbooks and achievement tests (e.g., TCAP), with content consistent with the AAAS Benchmarks for Scientific Literacy.
-A second type of measure is based on the computer log files of student activity, and include how often students consult quiz questions and content resources, how often they ask for help from the mentor, and how often they test and revise their concept map.
+Key Measures: Conventional measures were drawn from textbooks and achievement tests (e.g., TCAP), with content consistent with the AAAS Benchmarks for Scientific Literacy.
+The research team also analyzed the data from computer log files, including data such as how often students consulted quiz questions and content resources, how often they asked for help from the mentor, and how often they tested and revised their concept map.